TwinFuture/Dual-Universe--Inventory-Screen-Interactive/README.md

 To add more items and pages to the screen you also need to edit the list within the lua script.
-To do this, simply right click the Programming Board and edit Lua Script.
+To do this, simply right click the Programming Board and edit Lua Script. col = the amount of tables to display on a single page, only write this once and add your tables using {}
+title = the title of each table.
 More coming soon on format...
 Posting other screen setups.